HL7/davinci-crd/input/pagecontent/hooks.md

 To support this behavior, the appContext **SHOULD** include the following properties:

-* `questionnaire`: 1..1 - The canonical URL (potentially version-specific) for the Questionnaire to be completed by the form
+* `questionnaire`: 1..1 - The canonical URL (potentially version-specific) for the Questionnaire to be completed by the app
 * `questionnaireToken`: 0..1 - A JWT to be passed as a security token when querying for the Questionnaire in situations where 'permission' is needed to access the Questionnaire
 * `context`: 1..1 - a copy of the `context` object that was passed to the service on invocation of the hook